asyncapi/cli/README.md

   $ asyncapi [COMMAND]

 COMMANDS
   config            access configs
-  help        display help for the CLI new         creates a new AsyncAPI file validate    validate AsyncAPI file generates
+  help              display help for the CLI new               creates a new AsyncAPI file validate          validate AsyncAPI file generates         generate all kinds of stuff
-    types       generate all the type models for the AsyncAPI file
+    types           generate all the type models for the AsyncAPI file typescript    generate the types in TypeScript
+      csharp        generate the types in C#
+      golang        generate the types in Go
+      java          generate the types in Java
+      javascript    generate the types in javascript
 ```